 This has now been active at the school for a number of years and currently around 700 students across years 7 to 9 are enrolled on the scheme.
 It works by assessing a pupil’s reading ability with a computer reading test, called a ‘Star Test’.
 Pupils are then given a ‘book range’ so they know which books they will be able to read and understand.
 After reading the book a ‘Renaissance Reading ‘quiz is taken which assesses the student’s understanding of the book.
 In addition pupils are given a points target for the term, which are earned through passing a quiz on the books when finished.
 This scheme has proven to greatly improve reading ability across all ages and all ability levels in the school.

 Pupils in years 7 8 and 9 have two library sessions every half term.
 This session is dedicated to improving reading skills.
 Pupils have the opportunity to read independently, one to one or sometimes in small groups.
 All pupils may visit the library, where they choose a book and take Renaissance Reading quiz.
-To complement the ACE lesson, all students are expected to complete 30 minutes reading a day as part of their English homework.
-Extensive research suggests this has a significant impact on pupil progress.

 The School Library

 Mrs Bailey the reading manager is responsible for our Library, which is a busy hub in the school.
 Reading lessons take place in the library.
 Break and lunchtimes it is often full of pupils working hard.
 All pupils are welcome to use this excellent facility to read, to study, to take Renaissance quizzes and to research via the Internet or reference books for homework.
 We hold various competitions and incentives to encourage reading for pleasure, there is certainly never a dull moment in our Library!

 Each term, one week is dedicated to reading across the whole school.
 The English department and Mrs Bailey organise a wide range of reading activities takes place to encourage a love of literature.
 We choose a different theme for each such as ‘Poetry’, ‘Diaries’, and the all-time favourite ‘Harry Potter’.
 These include, author visits, competitions, and staff readings in the library.